-Plants have deliberately been spread among countries and continents for millennia, and new species or varieties of plants for cropping, amenity or environmental purposes are a ntinually imported.
+Plants have deliberately been spread among countries and continents for millennia, and new species or varieties of plants for cropping, amenity or environmental purposes are continually imported.
 Some plant species or cultivars transferred to regions beyond their natural range may escape from where they were initially released and invade unintended habitats such as arable land, natural or semi-natural habitats to become pests.

-Plants as pests may also be introduced unintentional, into a country, for example as contaminants of seeds for sowing, grain for consumption or fodder, we a soil machinery, equipment, vehicles, containers or ballast water.
+Plants as pests may also be introduced unintentionally into a country, for example as contaminants of seeds for sowing, grain for consumption or fodder, wool, soil, machinery, equipment, vehicles, containers or ballast water.

-Plants as pests may affect other plants by properting for water, light, minerals, etc. or through direct parasitism and thus suppressing or eliminating other dates.
-Imported plants may also affect, by hybridization, plant populations under cultivation or in the wild had, and may become pests for that reason.
-Further information is provided in the supplementary text on environmental risks in ISPM No. 11 (Pest risk analysis for quarantine pests, including analysis of environmental risks and living modified organisms, 2004).
+Plants as pests may affect other plants by competing for water, light, minerals etc. or through direct parasitism and thus suppressing or eliminating other plants.
+Imported plants may also affect, by hybridization, plant populations under cultivation or in the wild flora, and may become pests for that reason.
+Further information is provided in the supplementary text on environmental risks in ISPM 11:2004).